Jeremy Spencer: Fleetwood Mac

 On stage however, Spencer was an integral part of the band, with a raucous routine of old blues songs which were extremely popular with audiences.
 Spencer was a gifted mimic, providing excellent impersonations of Elvis Presley, Buddy Holly, Elmore James, John Mayall and whoever else he felt like sending up at the time.
 He was also often given to occasional suggestive behaviour onstage, particularly at early concerts, which sometimes landed the band in trouble with promoters and venue owners, and got them banned from London's Marquee Club.
 This wild onstage atmosphere was caught in Spencer's recording "Somebody's Gonna Get Their Head Kicked In Tonite", which was chosen as the B-side to the gentle "Man of the World" single in 1969.

 Away from the stage, Spencer was often quiet and withdrawn, and other band members recall him often reading the Bible in his hotel room, strongly at odds with his on-stage persona.

 Spencer became the first member of Fleetwood Mac to release a solo album, simply titled Jeremy Spencer, in 1970.
 This album featured many 1950s parodies and amusing songs but was not a success.
 In December 2015, the album was released on CD.

 When Green left Fleetwood Mac in mid-1970, the band were in a state of flux and there was a possibility of not continuing.
 However, the band held together, and both Spencer and Kirwan worked on new songs, which appeared on the Kiln House album released in the late summer of 1970.
 For the first time, the defining Elmore James songs were absent on Kiln House; instead, this album featured more of Spencer's 1950s parodies, including the Buddy Holly tribute "Buddy's Song".
+Spencer also co-wrote "Station Man" with Kirwan and John McVie.
 Another song, "One Together", touched on the many different personas that Spencer used onstage.